douglasdavis/numpydoc.el/README.md

 docstrings](https://numpydoc.readthedocs.io/en/latest/format.html) for
 Python functions.

-Calling `numpydoc-generate` will parse the function signature (for the function corresponding to the current cursor location) and detects argument names, argument type hints, and return type hints.
-The default behavior is to prompt the user (in the minibuffer) for a (short and long) description of the function, and a description for each argument and the returned value.
-If exceptions are detected in the function body (and `numpydoc-insert-raises-block` is `t`), exceptions are added to the docstring (with the same prompt behavior used for function arguments).
+Calling `numpydoc-generate` parses a function signature and body (corresponding to the current cursor location; just have the cursor somewhere in the function you want to document) detecting argument names, type hints, exceptions, and the return type hint.
+This information is used to generate a docstring.

+The default behavior is to prompt the user, in the minibuffer, for a (short and long) description of the function, a description for each function argument, a description for each possible exception, and the returned value.
 If the prompt is off (`numpydoc-prompt-for-input` is `nil`), then some customizable template text will be inserted into the docstring.
 If an existing docstring is detected, you'll be asked if you'd like to delete it and start fresh.

 ## Customization